This easy ground turkey pasta recipe is ready in under 30 minutes and tossed in a spanish roasted red pepper sauce (romesco sauce)!

 - Cook pasta according to package directions.

 - While pasta is cooking, cook the ground turkey in a large frying pan, breaking it up into small pieces.
-Cook until no pink remains.
+Cook until no pink remains (7-10 minutes).

-- Add the spiralized zucchini, and cook, using tongs to move it around in the pan, for 3 or so minutes.
+- Add the spiralized zucchini, and cook, using tongs to move it around in the pan, for 3 minutes.

 - Add the cooked pasta to the pan, and toss with the ground turkey and zucchini noodles until evenly distributed.